vinaysanga/Pac-Man-using-Reinforcement-Learning/README.md

 - If you are using the jupyter notebook, running the first cell will install the dependencies for you.

-## Structure

-The project is structured as follows:

-- `Deep_Convolutional_Q_Learning_for_Pac_Man_Complete_Code.ipynb`: The main Jupyter notebook containing the code to build, train, and evaluate the DCQN model.
-- `Network`: Defines the neural network architecture used by the DCQN agent.
-- `Agent`: Implements the logic for the agent that interacts with and learns from the environment.
-- `Preprocessing`: Includes functions for preprocessing the game frames before they are fed into the model.

 ## Running the Project
 To start working with the project, open the `Deep_Convolutional_Q_Learning_for_Pac_Man_Complete_Code.ipynb` notebook in Jupyter: